2018 High School National Championship Tournament Logistics Information

 Registration for ACRONYM is now open.
-If you are registering a mixed team or a team that wants to play under a nonstandard name, you may need to create a new organization, affiliate yourself with it as a Coach, and then register under its name.
+If you are registering a mixed team or a team that wants to play under a nonstandard name, you may need to create a new organization, affiliate yourself with it as a coach, and then register under its name.

-Teams should fly into Hartsfield-Jackson International Airport (airport code
+Teams should fly into Hartsfield-Jackson International Airport (airport code ATL).

 The hotel does not operate a shuttle to or from the airport.

 Taking the MARTA train costs $5 per person round trip (plus $2 per person for a reusable Breeze Card).
 To reach the Marriott Marquis, take a northbound Red Line or Gold Line train (it doesn’t matter which one) from the airport to Peachtree Center Station (one stop north of the Five Points transfer station).
 After getting off the train, take the escalator labeled “John Portman Blvd.” to the mezzanine, then follow the signs to “Peachtree Street East” after walking through the fare gate.
-At street level, turn right (north) on Peachtree Street then right (east) on John Portman Blvd.
-The hotel is one block down at the intersection of John Portman Blvd. and Peachtree Center Ave.
+At street level, turn right (north) on Peachtree Street then right (east) on John Portman Boulevard.
+The hotel is one block down at the intersection of John Portman Boulevard and Peachtree Center Avenue.
 Here is a map of the walking directions.
 Between roughly 8 a.m. and 6 p.m., you can also walk through the Peachtree Center mall and cross the skyway to the Marriott Marquis.